 Couch Surf

-Stay in a Campervan
+Stay In A Campervan

 Campervans are a great option for not just transportation but also accommodation in Australia.
-More on that in my post: Getting Around Australia on $1/day
+More on that in my post: Getting Around Australia on $1/day.

-Stay at a Campsite
+Stay At A Campsite

-Camping is not a glamorous option, but it is definitely a cheap one, and has the lowest environmental impact of any of the mentioned options!
+Camping is not a glamorous option, but it is definitely a cheap one and has the lowest environmental impact of any of the mentioned options!
 You can buy cheap camping gear when you arrive in Australia and use it for the duration of your stay.

 Hotels